Android 13 announced at Google IO 2022: everything we know so far

 Google has been focusing on security for this year's keynote, and Android 13 applies the same focus, with a shoutout to RCS, a text messaging standard, and wallet improvements.

-While the latest Android 13 public beta is here for Pixel 6 phones, and you can see if your device is eligible by going to the Android beta webpage.
-But there may be a new version once Google IO 2022 concludes.
+While the latest Android 13 public beta is here for Pixel 6 phones, and you can see if your device is eligible by going to the Android beta webpage, with a new version on its way once Google IO wraps up.

 The Pixel 7 and 7 Pro were also announced at the event, with Google confirming that they will both debut with Android 13 once they are available.